Cyfrin/moccasin/docs/source/core_concepts/nicknamed_contracts.rst

 - ``deployment_script``: The path to the :doc:`deployment script </core_concepts/scripting/deploy>` for this named contract, this will be a shorthand for deploying in the future.
 - ``force_deploy```: If you want to force deploy the contract when :ref:`manifesting <manifesting>` the contract.

 As we know, to interact with a contract, one of the most important things is the ABI.
-For us to interact with any named contract, we give it an ABI, and we can start interacting with that named contract using the ``manifest_contract`` function.
+For us to interact with any named contract, we give it an ABI, and we can start interacting with that named contract using the ``manifest_named`` function.

 .. code-block:: python